-- Joint motions at the hip, knee and elbow
+- Consider your joint motions at the hip, knee and elbow

-- Maximizing the energy transfer in your swing
+- Maximize the energy transfer in your swing

-- Achieving the proper pattern of mobility and stability sequencing throughout the swing
+- Achieve the proper pattern of mobility and stability sequencing throughout the swing

-- Controlling balance and weight shift through your swing
+- Control the balance and weight shift through your swing

-AdventHealth Sports Med & Rehab has an awesome program called Golf Fore Life that is specifically designed for golfers.
-Our certified experts will assess every phase of your swing, from address to finish with our golf swing analysis and functional movement screen.
-This is a really easy and cool way to find out whether or not your swing is hindering your golf game or causing injuries.
+If you visit with our experts at AdventHealth Sports Med and Rehab, they can help assess every phase of your swing, from start to finish, to find out whether or not your swing is hindering your golf game or causing injuries.

 Key Factors for Injuries